srl-labs/learn-srlinux/docs/tutorials/evpn-mh/index.md

 + **Split-horizon (Local bias):** A mechanism to prevent BUM traffic received by CE from being looped back to itself by a peer PE.
 Local bias is used for all-active and is based on RT4 exchange.
 + **Aliasing:** For remote PEs that are not part of ES to balance traffic to the multi-homed CE.
 RT1 (Auto-discovery) is advertised for aliasing.

-EVPN route types 1 and 4 are used to implement the multi-homing procedures.
+EVPN route types 1 and 4 are used to implement the multioming procedures.

-For more information about EVPN multi-homing procedures and route-types, consult with the [EVPN VXLAN Guide](https://documentation.nokia.com/srlinux/23-7/books/evpn-vxlan/evpn-vxlan-tunnels-layer-2.html#evpn-l2-multi-hom).
+For more information about EVPN multioming procedures and route-types, consult with the [EVPN VXLAN Guide](https://documentation.nokia.com/srlinux/23-7/books/evpn-vxlan/evpn-vxlan-tunnels-layer-2.html#evpn-l2-multi-hom).

 Let's now move on to the configuration part.